sanny32/OpenModScan/README.md

 If you need to specify Qt framework major version (5 or 6), you can do it in the parameters
   - `.\build.ps1 -qt5` or  `.\build.ps1 -qt6`

-The minimum supported version of Microsoft Windows for building OpenModScan from source is Windows 10.
 The build script supports building the application only for 64-bit architecture.

 ## Linux Building